mrfaptastic/Time2/Readme.md

 breakTime(time, &tm);  // break time_t into elements stored in tm struct makeTime(&tm);         // return time_t from elements stored in tm struct
 ```
+# Credits

+Based on a fork of: https://github.com/PaulStoffregen/Time